RoyalDonkey/typst-put-thesis/template/chapters/05-appendix-a.typ

 == Quick rules for better style

 - Do not use headings above level 3 (`====` is very bad).
-If you _really_ need more, then
+If you _really_ need more, then:
 	1. You probably don't.
-Rethink your section structure.
+Rethink your document structure.
 	2. You _really_ probably don't.
 See above.
-	3. Use unnumbered sections or terms lists.
+	3. Use unnumbered headings or terms lists.

 - Do not overuse *strong* (or *bold*) text.
 It is distracting for the reader and blends in with headings.
 For emphasis, use _emphasis_.
 Duh.